learn-co-curriculum/dsc-object-oriented-attributes-with-functions-lab/README.md

 You will be able to:

-* Understand the concept of a domain model
+* Describe the concept of a domain model
-* Create a domain model
+* Create a domain model using OOP
-* Define instance methods that operate on nested data structures
+* Create instance methods that operate on instance attributes

 ## What Is a Domain Model?